-1. Masks / Face Coverings.
+- 1. Masks / Face Coverings.
 Pursuant to General Order 1.03, all persons, including attorneys, must wear a mask or face covering in public areas of the courthouse.
-This provision does not apply to any person who is: under age 2; incapacitated; having trouble breathing; unable to remove the mask or face covering without assistance; or fully vaccinated.
-Persons required to speak in the course of a court proceeding may be directed to remove a mask or face covering when speaking if necessary to make a record.
+This provision does not apply to any person who is: under age 2; incapacitated; having trouble breathing; or unable to remove the mask or face covering without assistance.
+Persons required to speak in the course of a court proceeding may be directed to remove a mask or face covering when speaking if necessary to make a record. - 2.
+Reduced Call Size.
+In order to reduce the number of people in the building(s), the Court will, to the extent possible, reduce the number of cases slotted for each court call.
+This will in many instances require staggered court times.
+Attorneys are reminded that it is essential that they appear at the designated time in order to make this process work. - 3.
+Represented Parties Excused.
+Unless ordered by the judge or directed by their attorney, parties in civil and family cases are strongly encouraged not to attend routine court hearings.
+Attorneys should advise their clients not to attend court unless their attendance is strictly necessary given the nature of the hearing at issue.
+In criminal cases, judges should discuss with the attorneys whether the defendant's presence might be excused.